Goldmann–Favre syndrome: Complications

-One of the most important ones are the ones associated with the ocular abnormalities characteristic of this condition, for example; cataract, retinal degeneration, and nightblindness.
-If they remain un-treated, they can end up in severe vision impairment.
+One of the most important ones are the ones associated with the ocular abnormalities characteristic of this condition, for example: cataract, retinal degeneration, and nightblindness.
+If they remain untreated, they can end up in severe vision impairment.

 Causes

-Goldmann-Favre syndrome patients are born with supernumerary blue cones, a decreased amount of red and green cones, and either total absence or very little amounts of functioning rods.
+Goldmann–Favre syndrome patients are born with supernumerary blue cones, a decreased amount of red and green cones, and either total absence or very little amounts of functioning rods.
 This gives rise to the increase of blue light sensitivity characteristic of this condition.

 This condition is caused by autosomal recessive mutations in the NR2E3 gene, located in chromosome 15.

 Diagnosis

-Diagnosis of Goldmann-Favre syndrome can be made through ocular investigations (such as fundus autofluorescence, electroretinogram and opticam coherence tomography) alongside sequencint of the NR2E3 gene to check for mutations.
+Diagnosis of Goldmann–Favre syndrome can be made through ocular investigations (such as fundus autofluorescence, electroretinogram and opticam coherence tomography) alongside sequencing of the NR2E3 gene to check for mutations.

 Treatment

 Although no effective treatment for this condition is known, cataract surgery and low vision aids can be used.

 Treatment methods such as 810 nm diode laser ablation, bevacizumab and/or triamcinolone acetonide provided control to some of the ocular symptoms in a 64-year-old female patient.